shushcat/mla_paper_template/main.md

 # Technical Problems to be Addressed #

+## The "Works Cited" Section is Absent from PDF Outlines

+Why him do.

 ## Copies of the Repository Push to Remote by Default

 This could cause problems if I forget myself, which isn't particularly far-fetched.
 Adding a target for `new` to the Makefile, to remove all references to remote and blank this file, is probably the way to go.